Skip to main content

 The PPG are active in the surgery garden, hold coffee mornings for McMillan Cancer and other charities in the year.
 They also volunteer to help when needed with Flu/Covid Clinics.

-If you would be interested in becoming a member please email:- f.patientgroup@nhs.net
+If you would be interested in becoming a member please email: fernhouse.patientgroup@nhs.net or message reception through Accurx on the front page

 PPG Terms of Reference - July 2024